-This volume presents the results of the first two phases of the South West Archaeological Research Framework (SWARF) project: a Resource Assessment and a Research Agenda for archaeology in South West England.
-It covers the area of the historic counties of Cornwall, Devon, Dorset, Somerset, Wiltshire and Gloucestershire and is a project sponsored by English Heritage and the local authorities of the region.
-The project has as its aim the provision of a structure in which to make decisions about future archaeological research and is part of an English Heritage initiative to prepare a series of such reports for the whole country.
+These pages present the results of the first two phases of the South West Archaeological Research Framework (SWARF) project: a Resource Assessment and a Research Agenda for archaeology in South West England.
+They cover the area of the historic counties of Cornwall, Devon, Dorset, Somerset, Wiltshire and Gloucestershire and the project was sponsored by English Heritage and the local authorities of the region.
+The project had as its aim the provision of a structure in which to make decisions about future archaeological research and is part of an English Heritage initiative to prepare a series of such reports for the whole country.

 The regions of England, as defined by central government, have a short history and so this is the first report to cover the area now called South West England.
-The first part of the report contains a comprehensive overview of the region from the Palaeolithic to the present day with the aim of providing an accessible and up-to-date review of the current state of archaeological knowledge.
+It contains a comprehensive overview of the region from the Palaeolithic to the present day with the aim of providing an accessible and up-to-date review of the current state of archaeological knowledge.
 It also hopes to define the character of that resource to act as a reference when taking decisions on the future of the resource.
-The second part of the report highlights the major gaps in our knowledge and also areas where the region’s archaeological resource may have most to contribute to national and international research questions.
+It also highlights the major gaps in our knowledge and also areas where the region’s archaeological resource may have most to contribute to national and international research questions.

-The current document comprises chapters summarising our knowledge of the region by chronological period: Palaeolithic and Mesolithic, Neolithic and Early Bronze Age, Later Bronze Age and Iron Age, Roman, Early Medieval, Medieval, Post-Medieval and Modern.
+These pages comprises hapters summarising our knowledge of the region by chronological period: Palaeolithic and Mesolithic, Neolithic and Early Bronze Age, Later Bronze Age and Iron Age, Roman, Early Medieval, Medieval, Post-Medieval and Modern.
 These are accompanied by an introduction to the project and the region, a chapter on environmental archaeology in the Neolithic and Early Bronze Age and the Research Agenda.
 The text is supported by maps, diagrams and an extensive bibliography.